bilo-io/vsx/src/chapters/5-Styling.md

 ## 1. Mobile First

-Always write your styles with Mobile first in mind.
+Always write your styles with mobile-first in mind.

-> e.g. Here the item is `hidden` on mobile, and has `display: block` from screen size `md` updwards.
+> e.g. Here the item is `hidden` on mobile, and has `display: block` from screen size `md` upwards.
 > This uses `Tailwind` described below.

 ```jsx